choderalab/yank/docs/algorithms.rst

 .. warning:: Symmetry corrections for symmetric ligands are **not** automatically applied; see Ref :cite:`Boresch2003` and :cite:`Mobley2006:orientational-restraints` for more information on correcting for ligand symmetry.

+.. warning:: Requires OpenMM 7.3 which was in development at time of writing

 Restraint Selection Flowchart
 -----------------------------